fredhutchio/concepts_machine_learning/class3.md

 1. Unsupervised transformations: Create a new representation of a complex dataset that is easier to understand than the original.
 2. Clustering: Partition data into distinct groups of similar objects.

-### Some basic examples of supervised machine learning
+### Some basic examples of unsupervised machine learning

 #### Clustering similar images